How To Make The Best Soup Stock

 Cut the bones into smaller pieces (4 inches or so)

 This helps extract the most flavour and gelatine from the bones.
-If you’re not in the mood, throw them in whole — life is short.
+If you’re not in the mood, throw them in whole—life is short.

 Keep vegetables the same size

 Vegetables should be cut in a size proportional to the cook time of the stock.
 You want the flavour extracted from the vegetables, but don’t need them turning to mush or it will interfere with the clarity of your stock.
 Beef stocks should be cooked for 6 to 8 hours, so vegetables can go in whole, or halved.
 Chicken stocks are cooked for 3 to 4 hours, so vegetables should be cut into 2-in. pieces.
-Fish stocks cook very quickly, so in order to get the most flavour they should be coarsely diced.10 Cheap Meals To Make When You’re On A Tight Budget
+Fish stocks cook very quickly, so in order to get the most flavour they should be coarsely diced.

 How to make vegetable stock

 Vegetable stock generally consists of vegetables, herbs and spices and water.
 (Wine is also sometimes added.)
-Below are a few more tips to help you choose your base ingredients:
+Below are a few more tips to help you choose your base ingredients.

 Avoid strongly flavoured vegetables

-Depending on the vegetables you use, the flavour of your stock can vary greatly — so be careful with what you choose.
+Depending on the vegetables you use, the flavour of your stock can vary greatly—so be careful with what you choose.
 Using ingredients like fennel, cauliflower or cabbage will result in a stock predominantly flavoured with those vegetables.
 If you are looking for a relatively neutral flavour, opt for onions, celery and carrots.

 Avoid starchy vegetables (like potatoes)